Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Suitable for intermittent use of air tools

-- Most cost effective solution – it’s just adjusting your compressor
+- The most cost-effective solution – it’s just adjusting your compressor

-- It relies on you air tool having a sufficiently lower working pressure than 90 PSI (as CFM ratings are typically specified at 90 PSI)
+- It relies on your air tool having a sufficiently lower working pressure than 90 PSI (as CFM ratings are typically specified at 90 PSI)

 The relationship between CFM vs PSI is complex, so calculating the CFM your compressor can deliver at a lower outlet pressure could be extremely difficult – and unreliable.
 Try not to rely on this method for drastic increases in CFM (say more than 20-25%).

-The CFM of your compressor at the lower pressure still needs to exceed the CFM demand of your air tool if the tool is to be utilised on a continuous basis.
+The CFM of your compressor at the lower pressure still needs to exceed the CFM demand of your air tool if the tool is to be utilized on a continuous basis.

 Therefore, when it comes to continuous use, this methodology is limited to scenarios where your existing compressor is in fact capable of delivering your required CFM but at a lower outlet pressure than the standard compressor CFM rating at 90 PSI.

 You may still be able to get away with an underrated compressor in terms of CFM at a lower pressure.
 If you’re not continuously drawing down a higher CFM than your compressor pump is capable of providing, your compressor tank will act as a reservoir allowing your compressor to “catch up” between AIR TOOL use cycles.
 But be careful not to exceed your air compressor duty cycle!